valentinwong/NYT-React-Search/README.md

-# NYT-React-Search
+# NYTReactSearch

-Using MongoDB for our database, Express JS for our routes, React JS for the front-end, and Node JS for the back-end
+This app uses the full MERN stack to create a New York Times search engine.
+I used Mongo as a database, Express for the routes, React for the reactive design of the page, and Node as the engine.

+This app is live at [https://limitless-retreat-45887.herokuapp.com/](https://limitless-retreat-45887.herokuapp.com/)